phpmyadmin/phpmyadmin/doc/setup.rst

 .. warning::

-    **Never** extract the new version over an existing installation of phpMyAdmin.
-This way you will leave old no longer working code in the directory, what can have severe security implications.
+    **Never** extract the new version over an existing installation of phpMyAdmin, always first remove the old files keeping just the configuration.

+    This way you will not leave old no longer working code in the directory, what can have severe security implications or can cause various breakages.

 Simply copy :file:`config.inc.php` from your previous installation into the newly unpacked one.
 Configuration files from old versions may